Guide to Surrogacy Law

 There are two main legal elements to the surrogacy process in Ontario:

-(1) the agreement and advice, and (2) the declaration of parentage**.
+(1) the agreement and advice, and (2) statutory declaration (also known as a "consent") OR a court application known as a "declaration of parentage"**.

 At Lisa Feldstein Law Office we also assist clients with communicating arrangements to the hospital to ensure the process goes smoothly, revising birth plans, assisting with birth registrations and other aspects of the process.
 We are “on call” around the time of the delivery to answer questions from clients and hospital staff.